 - Continuation planning and ongoing recovery support services

-Equally important is the reality that while most drug rehab style detox centers utilize basic “techs” as their clinical support staff, Revive only uses RN’s and EMT’s for this purpose.
-This is of course in addition to our nationally acclaimed team of detox physicians, led by the renowned Dr. Robert Waldman.
+Equally important is the reality that while most drug rehab style detox centers utilize basic “techs” as their support staff, Revive only uses a medically trained staff.
+This is of course in addition to our nationally acclaimed team of detox experts, led by the renowned Dr. Robert Waldman.

 This is where luxury, comfort and excellence Intersect…

 Those of whom experience alcohol detox at Revive are afforded a very special opportunity.
 Beyond our 4 to 1 client/staff ratio, there exists a careful balance of love, support, excellence and encouragement.
 We want you to succeed, and we’ll go to virtually any lengths to ensure so.
 The fact of the matter is, the alcohol withdrawal process can cause varying degrees of discomfort, even with everything we have to offer here.
 Our vast complement of amenities, comforts and luxurious surroundings will definitely help in furthering buffering the patient from any possible discomforts.